estatewatch/estatewatch/content/estates/geoffreyclose.md

 In December, the Mayor published his [stage 1 planning report](https://gla.force.com/pr/s/planning-application/a0i4J000002TXIGQA4/20206691?tabset-c2f3b=2) in response to the planning application.

-{% image "src/images/cle8.jpg", "Geoffrey Close estate" %}", "alt text" %}
+{% image "src/images/cle8.jpg", "Geoffrey Close estate" %}

 The report is critical of Riverside's proposal to gate the entire development (para 39) and failure to re-provide the ball court (para 43).
 It also criticises the uplift of just one social rented home, despite a near fourfold increase in the total number of homes - _"It is disappointing that, given the significant uplift in housing across the site, the uplift in affordable housing is just one unit."_ (para 49)